Great Wall of Lights: China’s sea power on Darwin’s doorstep

 —

-AP Writer Joe McDonald and AP researcher Yu Bing in Beijing, AP Global Investigations intern Roselyn Romero in San Luis Obispo, Calif. and AP Writer Edna Tarigan and Nini Karmini in Jakarta contributed to this report.
+AP Writer Joe McDonald and AP researcher Yu Bing in Beijing, AP Global Investigations intern Roselyn Romero in San Luis Obispo, Calif., and AP Writers Edna Tarigan and Nini Karmini in Jakarta, Indonesia, contributed to this report.

 Follow Goodman on Twitter: @APJoshGoodman